finos/tracdap/doc/modelling/tutorial/using_data.rst

 In the previous tutorial, model code was written directly in the :py:meth:`run_model() <tracdap.rt.api.TracModel.run_model>` method of the model class.
 An alternative approach is to put the model code in a separate class or function, which can be called by :py:meth:`run_model() <tracdap.rt.api.TracModel.run_model>`.
-This can be useful if you have a library of existing model code that you want to wrap with the TRAC model API.
+This can be useful if you have a library of existing model code that you want to wrap with the runtime's model API.

 If you are wrapping code in this way, it is important that all the required inputs are passed to the top-level class or function as parameters, as shown in this example.